dunkelfrosch/docker-atlassian-wb/README.md

-# Docker Workbench for Atlassian JIRA, Bitbucket and Confluence
+# Docker Workbench for JIRA, Bitbucket & Confluence

 *this documentation isn't fully done yet - we're still working on major and minor issues corresponding to this repository base!*